Shinjuku! By far our favourite district in Tokyo! Why?

 Piss Alley can be found on the West side of Shinjuku station.
-It is a pretty tiny little alley that is lined with the smallest bars and restaurants that you have ever seen!
-I think ultimately though the little eateries are only there as means to keep up the healthy drinking habit in the little bars! haha!
+It is a pretty tiny little alley that is lined with the smallest bars and restaurants that you have ever seen.

 If you love the idea of scouting out all the super cool Tokyo alleyways, we highly recommend you check out this comprehensive guide.